ddrohan/android-101-labs-as/session5/lab/md/step06.md

 #Base Class Refactoring

 The Base activity can now be completely refactored to make use of the DonationApp object.
+You <b>WILL</b> have errors at the end of this step, due to referencing our (as yet missing) database classes - but we'll fix those in the next few steps.

 This is our new Base class